NHS Breast Screening Programme

 Digital mammography

-Future developments in the breast screening programme will include the introduction of digital mammography.
-A multi-disciplinary steering group, set up in 2004, has undertaken an evaluation and clinical assessment of equipment currently available.
-There has also been a study of the acceptability to women of digital screening.
+The introduction of digital mammography was started in 2005.
+Whereas conventional mammography captures images of breast tissue on x-ray film, digital mammography uses computer imaging.
+A multi-disciplinary steering group, set up in 2004, undertook an evaluation and clinical assessment of equipment currently available.
+There was also a study of the acceptability to women of digital screening.
 This has looked at their perceived pain or discomfort and levels of satisfaction with the experience when compared with conventional mammography.
-Recommendations on commissioning and routine testing of full field digital mammography have also been prepared.

 Why are women under 50 not invited?

-Women under 50 are not offered routine screening.
-This is because mammograms are not as effective in pre-menopausal women. as the density of the breast tissue makes it more difficult to detect problems, and also because the incidence of breast cancer is lower in this age group.
+Women under 50 are not currently offered routine screening.
+This is because film mammograms are not as effective in pre-menopausal women. as the density of the breast tissue makes it more difficult to detect problems, and also because the incidence of breast cancer is lower in this age group.
 The average age of the menopause in the UK is 50.
 As women go past the menopause, the glandular tissue in their breast "involutes" and the breast tissue is increasingly made up of only fat.
-This is clearer on the mammogram and makes interpretation of the x-ray more reliable.
-Breast cancer is also far more common in post-menopausal women and the risk continues to increase with rising age.
+This is clearer on the film mammogram and makes interpretation of the x-ray more reliable.

 Women can ask their GP to refer them to a hospital breast clinic if they are concerned about a specific breast problem or otherwise worried about the risk of breast cancer.
 This is not part of the NHS Breast Screening Programme, which uses a routine call and recall system to invite well women.
 However, the same techniques are used in both breast screening clinics and hospital breast clinics for diagnosing breast cancer and many staff work in both settings.